xrarch/books/documents/a4xmanual/chapui.typ

 == Command Monitor

 The command monitor is available both graphically via an extremely simplistic terminal emulator, and over the serial port.
-It can be entered graphically via striking ESC at the boot picker, or over Serial Port A by performing a headless boot (i.e. with no displays attached) with either zero or multiple bootable partitions installed.
+It can be entered graphically via striking ESC at the boot picker, or over Serial Port A by performing a headless boot (i.e. with no displays attached) with either zero or more than one bootable partition installed.

 Note that partitions are named in the format *dksXsY*, where *X* is the integer identifier of the disk device, and *Y* is the integer identifier of the partition.
 If *Y* is 8, such as in *dks0s8*, the entire disk is addressed.

+#box([
 A list of commands available at the time of writing is provided:

-#box([
 #tablex(
-  columns: (1fr, 5fr),
+  columns: (1fr, 7fr),
   cellx([
     #set text(fill: white)
     #set align(center)